Rolakamin/Adidas-Sales-Analysis/README.md

 The model was a Star Schema.
 There were 3 Dimension Tables and 1 Fact Table.
 The Fact Table was joined to the Dimension Tables with a many-to-one relationship (*:1).

+## Data Source
+The dataset used for this analysis is the "Adidas US Datasets.xlsx" file, which contains detailed information about sales made by the company.
+It contains 3sheets/tables:
+1. ADIDAS SALES with 9648 rows and 11 columns
+2. PRODUCT with 6 rows and 2 columns
+3. LOCATION with 54 rows and 4 columns